Regional Finance logo

 Regional Finance was founded in 1987 in South Carolina, starting with just four branches before expanding into one of the larger regional consumer installment lenders in the southeastern and central United States.
 Today it operates as a subsidiary of Regional Management Corp.
 (NYSE: RM), a publicly traded company headquartered in Greer, SC.
 The company is licensed in 19 states — Alabama, Arizona, California, Georgia, Idaho, Illinois, Indiana, Louisiana, Missouri, Mississippi, North Carolina, New Mexico, Oklahoma, South Carolina, Tennessee, Texas, Utah, Virginia, and Wisconsin — with an estimated 188 to 350+ branch locations.
 It holds no CDFI, HUD, or NFCC certifications, as it is a for-profit consumer lender, not a nonprofit or federally designated community development entity.

 Regional Finance specializes in personal installment loans ranging from $2,501 to $25,000 (up to approximately $35,000 in select states), with repayment terms of 24 to 60 months.
 APRs typically run from 24.00% to 35.99% for standard loans, with rates averaging around 45% for smaller amounts under $2,500.
-Borrowers can choose between unsecured personal loans and auto-secured loans that use a vehicle title as collateral — the latter may help applicants with weaker credit access larger amounts or more favorable terms.
+Borrowers can choose between unsecured personal loans and auto-secured loans that use a vehicle title as collateral — the latter may help applicants with weaker credit access larger amounts or more lower-cost listed terms.
 The application process includes a soft credit pull for prequalification (no score impact), and funds can potentially be available the same day after signing.
 There are no application fees or disclosed setup fees, though state-specific origination fees, acquisition fees, and account maintenance fees may apply depending on location.

 Regional Finance's primary differentiator is its stated willingness to lend to subprime borrowers — people with poor or damaged credit histories who are typically declined by traditional banks and credit unions.
 The branch-based model provides in-person service that some borrowers prefer.
 The company also offers a dedicated mobile app (iOS and Android) and an online account management portal, enabling digital payments, AutoPay setup, and loan balance tracking.
 As a subsidiary of a publicly traded company, Regional Management Corp. operates with a degree of financial transparency that smaller private lenders may lack.

 Regional Finance fills a real gap for subprime borrowers with limited options, but it carries significant caveats.
-APRs in the 24%–45%+ range are substantially higher than credit union personal loans or prime-rate bank products.
+APRs in the 24%–45%+ range are higher in listed context than credit union personal loans or prime-rate bank products.
 The company holds a BBB rating of B and is not BBB accredited; customer reviews on BBB average just 1.11 out of 5 stars across nearly 800 reviews, with complaints frequently citing billing disputes, collection practices, and fee transparency.
 This is not a lender for borrowers who qualify for conventional financing — but for those facing emergencies or rebuilding credit with no better options, Regional Finance provides a structured installment loan rather than a short-term payday product, which can be more manageable over a multi-year repayment term.\n\nAs a financial institution, this lender competes with both traditional banks and newer fintech personal loan lenders in the consumer lending space.
 Borrowers seeking personal loans for bad credit may find more flexible terms through online lenders, while those focused on simplifying payments may benefit from debt consolidation loans with fixed rates.
 For credit building, secured credit cards and credit builder loans offer structured paths to improvement.
 Credit monitoring services provide ongoing visibility into credit health, and credit counseling through nonprofit agencies can help consumers create sustainable budgeting plans.

 Services & Features